akhansen/fink-octave-scripts/Readme.md

 when a gcc4N different than that which Octave was built with is required.
 It takes the major version of the compiler, e.g. 4.8, as an argument.

-* **octave-forge-compile-(3.0.5|3.4.3).sh.in**:  Template for the compile phase shell script.
+* **octave-forge-compile-3.4.3.sh.in**:  Template for the compile phase shell script.
-One of these gets converted by **octave-forge-patch.sh** to **octave-forge-compile.sh**; which one depends on the Octave version the package is being installed for--Octave 3.4.0 and later only support installation from an archive. **octave-forge-compile.sh** performs some file system operations and creates a post-patch tarball if installing for Octave-3.4.3 or later, then invokes **octave-forge-comp**.
+This converted by **octave-forge-patch.sh** to **octave-forge-compile.sh**;
+**octave-forge-compile.sh** performs some file system operations and creates a post-patch tarball, then invokes **octave-forge-comp**.
+3.4.3 refers to the first Fink Octave version where this methodology is used.
+If upstream changes how the package manager works at some point, we'll add an appropriate script (the scripts which work with Octave 3.0 and 3.2 have been removed for efficiency in this version of fink-octave-scripts).

-* **octave-forge-comp-(3.0.5|3.4.3).in**:  Template for the compile phase Octave script.
-One of these gets converted to **octave-forge-comp**; again, which one depends on the Octave version the package is being installed for.
-This runs the package's internal build procedure and installs it in a temporary location ( **%b../bld** ) with a temporary database ( **bld/share/octave/\<octave version\>/octave\_packages** ).
+* **octave-forge-comp-3.4.3.in**:  Template for the compile phase Octave script.
+This gets converted to **octave-forge-comp**, which runs the package's internal build procedure and installs it in a temporary location ( **%b../bld** ) with a temporary database ( **bld/share/octave/\<octave version\>/octave\_packages** ).